A reader asked about grinding the teeth during sleep (night bruxism). Sleep labs have begun to investigate this.

 Body mechanics can also play a role.
 Posture both while awake and asleep influences your nervous system and can produce or relieve stress and tension.
 Just as with athletic training, learning and practicing good posture may require special training.
 The Alexander Technique, the Feldenkrais Method, alignment-based hatha yoga (Iyengar and Anusara), and structural integration bodywork (i.e., Rolfing) may all be of help.

 A special pillow that keeps your head and spine aligned can be helpful.
-See my Self-Care Tools page for information on the Therapeutica Sleeping Pillow, which comes in different sizes based on the distance from your neck to outer shoulder.
+The Therapeutica Sleeping Pillow comes in different sizes based on the distance from your neck to outer shoulder for side sleepers.

 Night bruxism may be an attempt to realign your cranial bones.
 Several sessions of craniosacral therapy may help.